tsloughter/grpcbox/README.md

 Implementing a Service Server
 ----

 The quickest way to play around is with the test service and client that is used by `grpcbox`.
-Simply pull up a shell with, `rebar3 as test shell` and `grpcbox:start_server()` will start the route guide service on port 8080 and you'll have the client, `routeguide_route_guide_client`, in the path.
+Simply pull up a shell with, `rebar3 as test shell` and the route guide service will start on port 8080 and you'll have the client, `routeguide_route_guide_client`, in the path.

 The easiest way to get started on your own project is using the plugin, [grpcbox_plugin](https://github.com/tsloughter/grpcbox_plugin):